Karl-Weisenburger/WindDensity-MBIR/README.rst

         1. *Create conda environment:*

-            Create a new conda environment named ``aomodel`` using the following commands:
+            Create a new conda environment named ``wind_tomo`` using the following commands:

             .. code-block::

-                conda create --name aomodel python=3.11
+                conda create --name wind_tomo python=3.11
-                conda activate aomodel
+                conda activate wind_tomo
                 pip install -r requirements.txt

-            Anytime you want to use this package, this ``aomodel`` environment should be activated with the following:
+            Anytime you want to use this package, this ``wind_tomo`` environment should be activated with the following:

             .. code-block::

-                conda activate aomodel
+                conda activate wind_tomo

-        2. *Install aomodel package:*
+        2. *Install wind_tomo package:*

-            Navigate to the main directory ``aomodel/`` and run the following:
+            Navigate to the main directory ``wind-tunnel-density-tomography/`` and run the following:

             .. code-block::